 It must be the very first question that would have popped into most of your heads.
 Why the GDPR Cookie Consent Plugin?
 Let’s start by answering it first.

 The GDPR Cookie Consent Plugin is one of the popular options in the WordPress plugin repository with over 900,000 active installations at the time of writing this article.
-It’s highly rated, offering the best customer service, and above all comes with a bunch of great features and a user-friendly interface.
+In fact, it’s highly rated, offering the best customer service, and above all comes with a bunch of great features and a user-friendly interface.

 Features Offered by the Plugin

 Following are some of the major features offered by the WordPress Cookie Consent plugin.

 - Fully customizable cookie consent banner – The plugin helps you create a customized cookie banner that blends with your website’s design along with fulfilling the GDPR requirements.